-For the case when the client packets need to be forwarded to different destinations (based for example on configuration or on destination information in the client layer packets), the client traffic unit is delivered to different Connection Point/Flow Point (CP/FP) in the client layer network.
+When client packets need to be forwarded to different destinations (based, for example, on configuration or on destination information in the client layer packets), the client traffic unit is delivered to a different connection point/flow point (CP/FP) in the client layer network.
 The selection of the client layer CP/FP is in the scope of the client layer network and outside the scope of this Recommendation.

-For the case of packet clients that include QoS information in each frame the MT/client adaptation function may support more than one access point.
+For the case of packet clients that include quality of service (QoS) information in each frame, the MT/client adaptation function may support more than one access point.
 The access point is selected per frame based on the QoS information contained in the client layer.
 The QoS information is passed across the access point as AI_PHB parameter.
-The description of Diff-Serv support in MPLS-TP is provided in section 10.
+The description of Diff-Serv support in MPLS-TP is provided in clause 10.